 Consider The Set Make-Up

 Realize where Junior is in the development phase of his or her golfing career.
-It may not be required to load that bag with every club available in the pro shop.
+Loading that bag with every club available in the pro shop may not be required.

-Not only will it add weight to drag along but it may not really be required to cover all distances.
-Another reminder, junior is going to change rapidly in height and strength, purchase what is required in the medium term and replenish on a regular basis as the height, strength and ability increase.
-Ensure that the clubs that are adding weight to the bag, will add to the enjoyment that will be experienced on the fairways.
+Not only will it add weight to drag along, but it may not really be required to cover all distances.
+Another reminder, Junior is going to change rapidly in height and strength.
+Purchase what is required in the medium term, and replenish regularly as the height, strength, and ability increase.
+Ensure that the clubs that are adding weight to the bag will add to the enjoyment that will be experienced on the fairways.

 Clubs To Consider Adding To Your Teen’s Bag